 Improving an EcoVadis score requires a structured and well-documented approach.

-Top-performing companies are those that implement a complete CSR management system, built on clear policies, measurable actions, and up-to-date evidence.
+Top-performing companies are those that implement a complete CSR management system, built on clear policies, measurable actions, and up-to-date evidence — and are more likely to achieve a higher EcoVadis medal.

 The goal: to demonstrate consistent and verifiable maturity across the four pillars assessed by EcoVadis.